 - Raise awareness about the importance of preserving cultural heritage

 You’ll stay with a host family, and start dates are flexible.
 No experience is necessary.
-This placement lasts two weeks or more with a fee of $2,520.
+This placement lasts two weeks or more.
+The price for four weeks is $3,660, or $915 per week.
 Read more and sign up here.

 If you’re more interested in the history of the Roman Empire and the Renaissance, volunteering in Romania might be for you.
 Projects Abroad’s Archaeology Project here focuses on uncovering artifacts from the 2nd to 15th centuries, from the Classical period to the Middle Ages.
 On this project, you will help to:

 - Restore and piece together what you find